Westfield-Simulations/Neo-IMS/README.md

 > You are required to supply a signal library of some kind as `ReplicatedStorage.Signal`.
 (FastSignal was used during development)

 > [!NOTE]
-> Documentation for Neo-IMS can be found in the Bloxinghouse Development Discord Server.
+> Documentation for Neo-IMS can be found [here](https://bloxinghouse-electric-corporation.github.io/Neo-IMS/docs/intro)